 My sisters first attended Bella at a baby 9 years old and last year their dream came true when they were lucky enough to be offered a slot on one of the stages.
 You can check them out here.
 This is one of the many beautiful things about Bella, they nurture not only home grown talent but help all newbies become somebodies.
 Ed Sheeran?
 He’s done Bella.
 Catfish & the Bottlemen?
 Bella got there first.
 Unlike the hugely commercialised festivals, Bella focus on talent instead of YouTube views so whether you’re a ukulele band, a bongo drummer or play both at the same time Bella offer the ears and the audience where others miss the beat.

-That’s not to say they can’t pull out the big ones too – just when we thought last year’s line up would be hard to beat they announce this year’s headliners!
+That’s not to say they can’t pull out the big ones too – just when we thought last year’s line up would be hard to beat, the Belladrum 2018 line up looks a little like this.

 Waterproofs.
 One year at Bella we had to be rescued by a tractor.
 Yup, THAT wet.
 Now before you wince in horror at the idea of attending dressed in Regatta there are so many pretty ponchos and vibrant raincoats that you have no excuse for a soggy Saturday.